-But it wasn’t always this way, there was a time I simply could not face gin.
-When we are in out twenties we all learn lessons as some stage don’t we?
+But it wasn’t always this way; there was a time I simply could not face gin.
+When we are in our twenties we all learn lessons at some stage, don’t we?
 Well, my lesson was learnt with gin.
 A self-inflicted incident in 1995 with copious amounts of gin and tonic, a very long staircase and a Chinese meal.
-Something I really try to forget, that shaped my feelings for gin so much that I could not so much as look at a bottle for over 20 years.
+Something I try to forget, that shaped my feelings for gin so much that I could not so much as look at a bottle for over 20 years.
 It was a sequence of events that has taken some getting over.

 For me at the time it wasn’t, visions of my gin history running through my head, but dying of thirst.
-It was a hot day in London, I had traveled for hours and was thirsty.
-I decided one small gin, just to quench my thirst.
+It was a hot day in London; I had travelled for hours and was thirsty.
+I decided on one small gin, just to quench my thirst.
 And wow!
 I loved it.
-All at once I feel in love with gin, and forgave it for letting me down all those years ago.
+I fell in love with gin all at once and forgave it for letting me down all those years ago.

-From there on with the help of the lovely people from 31 Dover I started on a lovely journey of gin discovery.
-Most Fridays I have celebrated gin Friday and shared a weekly gin and my thoughts on my Instagram feed.
+From there on with the help of the lovely people from 31 Dover, I started on a lovely journey of gin discovery.

 I have discovered that I love the more fruity gins, and have been lucky to have not tried any horrors.
-However have also found I am not a fan of sloe gin.
+However, I have also found that I do not like sloe gin.
 But there are a few gins that shine out from the rest and those are the ones I want to share today.

 I have managed to narrow it down to 7.
-Its been tough, I nearly removed 1 because of the picture, but this post is all about the flavours.
+It’s been tough, I nearly removed one because of the picture, but this post is all about the flavours.
 These are all gins I love for different reasons and have all earned a place in my gin cabinet.

 Warner Edwards Rhubarb Gin

 I love the sweetness of Warner Edwards.
-Who would have though Rhubarb and Gin would go, but it so does.
+Who would have thought Rhubarb and Gin would go?
+But it so does.
 It is refreshing and sweet.
-Perfect for post dinner drinks of hot sunny afternoons.
+Perfect for post-dinner drinks on hot sunny afternoons.

 Is more citrus in favour than berries.
-But really fresh and light And goes down a little too easy, the perfect bottle to always have in just in case.
-And at around £18 a bottle the most reasonable priced gin I have tried so far.
+But fresh and light And goes down a little too easy, the perfect bottle to always have in just in case.
+And at around £18 a bottle, I have tried the most reasonably priced gin so far.
 Yet you would never know that, as the cost does not reflect the quality.

 Cotswolds Distillery Dry Gin

 Has a really strong but smooth taste of lemons and grapefruit.
-Cotswolds distillery dry gin reminds me of a spring day, the sort of gin you would drink when you want to feel energised.
+Cotswolds Distillery dry gin reminds me of a spring day, the gin you would drink when you want to feel energised.
 It has a wonderful kick that I just can’t describe.

 This has such a different taste.
 Brockmans promise their gin tastes like no other and oh my, they are so right.
-The list of botanical’s is a surprising one, it is bursting with fruit but it’s not a fruit drink.
+The list of botanicals is surprising; it is bursting with fruit but it’s not a fruit drink.
 And also had additional flavours such as almonds and liquorice.
 If I had to describe it; I would say every sip is like a fruit explosion it is divine.
 If you love gin you have to try this.

 Rock Rose Original Scottish Gin.

 Rock Rose is a very special gin.
-Is almost lemony in flavour yet dry, it so smooth, and so so tasty.
+It is almost lemony in flavour yet dry; it is so smooth and tasty.

 The Autumn Edition of Rock Rose

-Is different to the original as the flavour is more berry infused rather than citrus, it is oh so good.
+It differs from the original as the flavour is more berry-infused than citrus; it is oh-so-good.
 Very easy to drink, and very light and smooth.

 And lastly my first gin in over 20 years; Silent Pool

-It is light and fresh almost dainty in taste, I had to look up what makes up this gorgeous light taste and was so surprised to find it was lavender, chamomile, citrus, and honey.
-This is different to all the gins I have tried so far, nowhere near as fruity but it is so fresh.
+It is light and fresh almost dainty in taste; I had to look up what makes up this gorgeous light taste and was so surprised to find it was lavender, chamomile, citrus, and honey.
+This is different from all the gins I have tried so far; it is nowhere near as fruity but fresh.
 I love it.
 And check out that bottle, omg it is a work of art.